drodil/backstage-plugin-qeta/README.md

 - Ask and answer questions
 - Write articles
+- Add links and attach them to entities
 - Vote questions, articles and answers
 - Create custom collections containing questions and articles
 - Favorite questions and articles